 I started putting ideas to paper and paper to people.
 I quickly was reminded of all the reasons I could not take a 25-foot sailboat all the way to Cuba, on my own.

-In school, many an elementary teacher would write on my report card," Mike has a strong ability not to listen".
+In school, I remember an elementary teacher who wrote on my report card," Mike has a strong ability not to listen".
 This, in the end, was probably a good thing, as had I been one of those who based everything on listening to others I would still be scraping snow off cars and dreaming of the next vacation.

 Sailing solo to Cuba was a major undertaking, especially in a small 25-foot boat.
 A date to leave was set, changed re-set, altered and eventually after 6 months of, planning for the day... most of which involved a rum drink or a beer... on Oct 23rd at 1:30PM on a cold and sunny afternoon, Viento was pushed gently off the dock and with a cigar in hand, Jimmy Buffet on the CD and no wind to speak of, I drifted slowly out of the marina, to the honks of a few air horns from the yacht club beyond.